 - Student Finance England will pay any Parents' Learning Allowance you're entitled to directly into your bank account in three instalments.
 This will usually be at the same time as any other student finance you get.

 When applying for a Parents' Learning Allowance, Student Finance England may ask you to send additional evidence so they can make sure you get all the student finance you're entitled to.

 Evidence of the child's identity:

-- A photocopy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.
+- A copy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.

 Evidence the child depends on you:

-- A photocopy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
+- A copy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
 This must be in your name and must list each of your dependent children.
 It should be dated no more than one year before the date of application or start of your course, whichever is earlier.

-- If your child doesn’t live with you but is still financially dependent on you, you should send photocopies of evidence to show this.
+- If your child doesn’t live with you but is still financially dependent on you, you should send copies of evidence to show this.
 For example, evidence of Child Support Agency payments, payments to an ex-partner, or a solicitor’s letter or legal papers confirming the shared custody agreement.